 Skin prick testing is the gold standard in allergy testing.
-It is used to confirm which type of pollen is causing the Hay Fever symptoms while also excluding other common allergies such as house dust mite, mould spore or animal dander.
+It is used to confirm which type of pollen is causing the Hay Fever symptoms while also excluding other common nasal allergies such as house dust mite, mould and animal dander.

 Nasal Endoscopic Examination